Turricula (gastropod): Fossil records

 This genus is known in the fossil records from the Cretaceous to the Quaternary (age range: from 70.6 to 0.0 million years ago).
 Fossils of species within this genus have been found all over the world.

 Description

 The turriculated shell is fusiform with a long spire.
 The anal sinus is situated in the infrasutural depression above the peripheral carina.
-The siphonal canal is long and slightly bent.
+The siphonal canal is long, tapering and slightly bent.
 The operculum has a medio-lateral nucleus.
 The eyes of the animal are situated at the base of the tentacles.
 Radula formula : 1-0-1.

 Distribution

 The species of this marine genus occurs in the Indo-West Pacific, from the Red Sea and east Africa to Australia (Northern Territory, Queensland, Western Australia).